-White also threw one-hitters against the Browns in 1904, the Athletics and Browns in 1906 and the Senators in 1908.
-In addition to being a great pitcher, White was also a dentist and evangelist.
+White also threw one-hitters against the Browns in 1904, the Athletics and Browns in 1906, and the Senators in 1908.
+In addition to being a great pitcher, White graduated from Georgetown University and was a dentist and evangelist.

-White Sox pitcher Frank Smith tossed a no-hitter at Detroit.
+White Sox pitcher Frank Smith tossed a no-hitter in a nightcap at Detroit.
 The Sox won easily, 15-0, and swept a twin bill, both games by shutouts.
 In the game, Smith allowed three walks.

 The 15-0 win stood as the biggest margin of victory in any no-hitter ever thrown in the majors — until 111 years later when Jake Arrieta of the Chicago Cubs no-hit the Cincinnati Reds, 16-0.
 Smith’s game remains the AL mark for biggest margin.